 The idea of using synthetic horns as a form of anti-poaching measure is a controversial one in the conservation community.
-Major rhino conservation groups are strongly opposed to it for they fear that the availability of synthetic horns would actually increase the demand for wild horns-by, e.g., lending legitimacy to the rhino horn trade-and exacerbate the poaching problem [Save the Rhino International & International Rhino Foundation, 2015].
+Major rhino conservation groups are strongly opposed to it for they fear that the availability of synthetic horns would actually increase the demand for wild horns-by, e.g., lending legitimacy to the rhino horn trade-and exacerbate the poaching problem (Save the Rhino International and International Rhino Foundation, 2015).

 One reason why those who are concerned about the fate of the rhinos are locked in the debate over how beneficial synthetic horns would be as an anti-poaching solution is that there appears to have been little, if any, rigorous analysis of this issue based on formal economic theory.
 Further, beyond the question of whether synthetic horns would benefit or hurt the rhino population, there has been scant discussion about what would be the most effective way-in terms of reducing the supply of wild horns-to utilize the technological capability to produce high quality synthetic horns, and whether there are policies that can be implemented by governments or conservation groups that can enhance the potential of this technology to curtail rhino poaching.
-While biotech firms seem keen on producing bio-identical synthetic horns [Corbyn, 2015], what would happen to wild horn supply if these companies were to sell synthetic horns that are designed to be undesirable in some respect yet difficult for buyers to distinguish from the real horns?
+While biotech firms seem keen on producing bio-identical synthetic horns (Corbyn, 2015), what would happen to wild horn supply if these companies were to sell synthetic horns that are designed to be undesirable in some respect yet difficult for buyers to distinguish from the real horns?
 How does asymmetric information about horn quality affect the impact that synthetic horns can have on wild horn trading?
+Can synthetic horns bring about adverse selection in the horn market and drive out rhino poachers?